le-s/js_notes/linux.md

 ```shell
 locate {filename} | less
 ```
+- chown => change ownership of file
 - apropos {"description of command" in quotations} => returns possible commands that describe the description provided
   - ex. apropos "list"
+- sudo ls /root => to gain access to root user * will give you access to super user priveleges temporarily
+  - sudo -k => to give up priveleges
+  - sudo -s => gives you super user privs until you give it up
 ### Run a program
 - $PATH
   - contains the list of folders that the system uses or checks when you type in a command